 As the founder and Principal Designer of Vortex Lighting in Hollywood, she designed the iconic light art installation for the New 42nd Street Studio Building in Times Square.
 Considered groundbreaking for its original use of digital theatrical light on a landmark architectural façade, she received the prestigious Paul Waterbury Award of Distinction from the Illuminating Engineering Society, the Lumen Award, and an IALD Award of Excellence.

 As a lighting artist, her solo show “Radiate – Not Fade Away” was installed at Modern Culture Gallery in New York.
-Her large scale light art installation “Light Cycles”, which was commissioned by Arts at Brookfield, was installed at the World Financial Center at the 3 World Trade Center in Battery Park City.
+Her large-scale light art installation “Light Cycles”, which was commissioned by Arts at Brookfield, was installed at the World Financial Center at the 3 World Trade Center in Battery Park City.
 Both received international media acclaim including a profile in the New York Times.
 Her work has also been featured in The New Yorker, New York Magazine, Newsweek, Time Magazine, among others.
 She was the subject of the BBC Documentary “Interesting People, Interesting Jobs.”
-Her kinetic light art on the New 42nd Street Studio Building in Times Square was one of the first innovative and groundbreaking uses of digital theatrical light on a landmark architectural façade and remains as an icon in Times Square to this day.

-Anne is the founder and principal of the Hollywood design firm Vortex Lighting.
-She continues to lead design teams in an array of architectural projects including hospitality, commercial, retail, and themed projects worldwide.
-She is a regular keynote speaker and lecturer at conferences and symposiums in North America, Europe, and Asia - including LDI, NAMM, Greenlight Symposium, and Lightfair, and has led workshops in India for young designers and engineers through the Professional Lighting Designers Association of Europe.
+She is the founder and principal of the Hollywood design firm Vortex Lighting, where she leads design teams in an array of architectural projects including hospitality, commercial, retail, and themed projects worldwide.
+She has been a keynote speaker and lecturer at conferences and symposiums in North America, Europe, and Asia including LDI, NAMM, Greenlight Symposium, and Lightfair, and has led workshops in India for young designers and engineers through the Professional Lighting Designers Association of Europe.